random776/react_countdown/README.md

 # react_countdown
-the countdown created using react.
+the countdown created with react.

 ## How to use